alonelysaber/Fixture-Calendar/README.md

 - Bayern Munich

 ## Instructions:-
+1. Clone the repository
+2. Install the required packages using `pip install -r requirements.txt`
+3. Run using `python fixture.py`
-Simply download and run the fixtures.py file and watch the program display the schedule.
+4. Watch the program display the schedule

 ## Update - 5th December
 - Improved visual aesthetic of the output program
 - Made team names bolder

+## Update - 27 February
+- Optimized the program for readability and according to PEP 8 guidelines